 Never let the stumbles on the road by the end of the journey.
 Minor injuries on the road to the destination are common.
 Keeping a cure for your wounds with you is an essential element on your way to exploring the world.
 Keep small packable first aid kits along with you to cope with small accidents.
 Don’t add a lot of weight to your pack and just put some of these emergency tools and items along, a multitool knife, headlamp or flashlight, whistle, and matchstick.

 Unhygienic behavior has the main role in giving birth to live threatening ailments in the backcountry.
 To ensure good health, keep hand sanitizer, toilet paper, sanitation towel, and Alcohol or antiseptic wipes in your backpack.

 If you are out for an extended backpacking trip, you will be having shelter with you for sure but if you are on the course for one day hike it is recommended to bring a small lightweight emergency shelter just in case you reach a tight spot to spend a night out.

-Trekking poles lightens the influence on knees and aids you to roam effortlessly.
+Trekking poles lighten the influence on knees and aid you to roam effortlessly.
 They increase stability and help you climb the uphill station with more comfort and speed.
 These poles are used for camping too.
 For many lightest weighing shelters, they provide support to the tents.

 PLB ( Personal Locator Beacon)